 The team should also maintain a vulnerability disclosure program and advertise contact points to facilitate submissions by interested parties.
 Your threat monitoring process needs to include deliberately establishing and engaging with an active ecosystem of partners, peers, and researchers (or “finders”) with relevant security expertise to share threat intelligence.

 A PSIRT should also invest in actively hunting for new attack techniques and potential threats.
 During peacetime, this can mean creating guidelines, including recommendations or best practices that are passed along to product security and development teams, or even holding workshops on relevant topics.
 This will help establish and facilitate routine product security assessments within the framework of the entire secure software development lifecycle (SDLC).

-Organizations that foster secure development lifecycle practices—and invest in building them—will spend less overall on remediating security flaws by catching them earlier in the development process.
+Organizations that foster secure development lifecycle practices—and invest in building them—will require fewer resources to remediate security flaws by catching them earlier in the development process.

 Screening, Analyzing, and Remediating Incidents